claire713/AIradio-extension/AI-Radio/README.md

 ## Results

-The `results/` folder contains example logs and testing output.
+The `results/` folder contains example logs and testing outputs.